-6.3.
+5.3.2.
 Using Java Serialization

-You can use Java serialization with Infinispan to marshall your objects, but only if your Java objects implement Java's Serializable interface.
+You can use Java serialization with Infinispan to marshall your objects, but only if your Java objects implement the Java Serializable interface.

 - 1. Configure Infinispan to use JavaSerializationMarshaller as the marshaller. - 2.
-Add your Java classes to the deserialization white list. - Programmatically:
+Add your Java classes to the deserialization whitelist. - Programmatically: